AnytimeDetailing/free-site-generator/README.md

 For example ./generatorpages/Reviews.json defines the order as the following: `"head","topbar","header","nav","note","page","testimonials","ba-ticker","footer","scripts"`

-`head` and `foot` should always be used as they contain refrences to required css and js files.
+`head` and `scripts` should always be used as they contain refrences to required css and js files.

 ------

 ## Value for Value

-This project is offered to fellow professional detailers and auto businesses and is made available by the [value for value model](https://levisan.me/blog/value-for-value); in which you finacially support the project according to the level of value you have recieved from it.
+This project is offered to fellow professional detailers and auto businesses and is made available by the **value for value model**; in which you finacially support the project according to the level of value you have recieved from it.
 You can send that value to https://paypal.me/chunjee

 ```Please give value in the amount that you feel this product is worth, otherwise "the system" will set the price for you.```